liuzhidan/liuzhidan.github.io/_pages/about.md

 ## Recent Highlights:
+* 2026.07 - Joint appointment as Assistant Professor of the Thrust of Artificial Intelligence, Information Hub, HKUST (GZ).
+* 2026.06 - Invited to serve on the TPC of [The 22nd International Conference on Mobility, Sensing and Networking (MSN 2026)](https://ieee-msn.org/2026/).
+Please consider submitting.
 * 2026.05 - Our paper "Orchestrating Reasoning and Reaction: An Asynchronous Hierarchical Framework for LLM-driven Traffic Signal Control” has been accepted by [ACM KDD 2026](https://kdd2026.kdd.org/).
 Congrats to Fansheng and Jiyu. 🎉
 * 2026.05 - Invited to serve on the TPC of [The 21st International Conference on Green, Pervasive, and Cloud Computing (GPC 2026)](https://www.crowdos.cn/GPC2025/home.html).
 Please consider submitting.
 * 2026.05 - Invited to serve on the TPC of [The 18th International Conference on Networking, Architecture, and Storage (NAS 2026)](http://nas-conf.org/NAS-2026/).
 Please consider submitting.